Overview

 was subsequently sold to a third party.
 In July 2020, Freestone Asset Management acquired a

-47.5% ownership interest and, in general terms, a 37% economic interest in, Cambio
+47.5% ownership interest and, in general terms, a 37% economic interest in, Cambio Communities

-manufactured housing communities held by the private funds.
+housing communities held by the private funds.

 The Cambio holding provides strategic and economic benefits to us or our affiliates.
-For example,
+For

-of Cambio, which should provide us or our affiliates with enhanced oversight of the growth and
+board of managers of Cambio, which should provide us or our affiliates with enhanced oversight

-operations of Cambio.
-Currently, our employees, Gary Furukawa and Nick Cicero, serve on the
+of the growth and operations of Cambio.
+Currently, our employees, Gary Furukawa and Nick

-Cambio board of managers.
+Cicero, serve on the Cambio board of managers.

-We recognize that, notwithstanding the forgoing, the Cambio holding creates actual and potential
+We recognize that, notwithstanding the forgoing, the Cambio holding creates actual and

 to provide guidance to us and our affiliates regarding such conflicts if and when they arise.